📖 MySQL Create a Database and Tables

 Select or Use a Database

-USE DATABASE db_name;
+USE db_name;

 Creating a Table Within a Database

-When creating a table you specify the table name, the column names for the table, the data_types for each column, and any attributes you might assign to a specific column.
+When creating a table you specify the table name, the column names for the table, the data types for each column, and any attributes you might assign to a specific column.

 Example

-CREATE TABLE students (
+CREATE TABLE student (

-student_id INT AUTO_INCREMENT,
+id INT AUTO_INCREMENT,

 student_name VARCHAR(75) NOT NULL UNIQUE,

-PRIMARY KEY (student_id)
+PRIMARY KEY (id)

 Common Column Attributes